weaviate-tutorials/weaviate-pydantic-ai-workshop/README.md

 ---

-### Part 2: The Critical Distinction (15 min)
+### Part 2: Intelligent Tool Selection (15 min)
-**Workflows vs. Agentic Systems**

-- `step3_workflow.py` - Deterministic: Always executes all steps
+**Agentic Systems: Knowing When (and When NOT) to Use Tools**

-- `step4_agentic.py` - Intelligent: Decides which tools to use
+- `step3_tool_choice.py` - Agent with multiple tools

-**Side-by-side comparison:**

-**Question 1:** "How do I create a collection in Weaviate?"
-- Workflow: Searches docs → Files GitHub issue (unnecessary!)
-- Agent: Searches docs → Returns answer (stops appropriately)

-**Question 2:** "My hybrid search returns empty results in production"
-- Workflow: Searches docs → Files generic issue
-- Agent: Searches docs → Recognizes need for human help → Files detailed issue
+    - Demo: Three prompts showing selective tool use
+    - Weather question → Uses weather tool only
+    - News question → Uses news tool only
+    - Geography question → Uses NO tools (LLM knowledge)

-**Key insight:** Good agents know when NOT to use their tools
+**Key insight:** Good agents use tools when needed, not reflexively

 ---

 ### Part 3: Real-World Agentic System (10 min)
-**Weaviate Query Agent**

-- `step5_weaviate_agent.py` - Pre-built agentic tool for querying Weaviate
-- Demo: Answer questions using the documentation database
-- Show agent translating natural language questions into Weaviate queries
+**Search the Weaviate docs**

+- `step4_weaviate_demo.py`
+    - Search functionality to find the most relevant Weaviate docs
+    - Fetch functionality to get the full content of the document page
+- `step5_weaviate_tools.py`
+    - Integrate Weaviate tools into an agent
+    - Agent chooses to use the tools when needed

 ---

 ### Part 4: Building the Complete System (10 min)
-**Production-Ready Chatbot**
+**Chatbot**

 - `step6_final_chatbot.py` - Putting it all together
 - Agent that can:
   - Answer questions from Weaviate documentation
-  - File GitHub issues when human support is needed
-  - Make intelligent decisions about when to escalate
+  - Make intelligent decisions about when to escalate further (human support / file a GitHub issue)

 **Demo:** Run the complete chatbot end-to-end